solo-io/gitops-library/bookinfo/bookinfo-edge.md

 In your browser navigate to https://$(glooctl proxy url)/productpage

 ### extauth
 Applying the manifests below will build upon the last example and configure keycloak for extauth.
-Note that if you have not completed keycloak tutorial then [Follow this Tutorial Here](https://github.com/solo-io/gitops-library/tree/main/keycloak) before moving forward with this step
+Note that if you have not completed keycloak tutorial then [Follow this Tutorial Here](https://github.com/solo-io/gitops-library/tree/main/keycloak) before moving forward with the next steps setting up keycloak

+### deploy virtualservice with extauth config
 ```
 kubectl apply -f argo/virtualservice/edge/4-bookinfo-extauth-tls-multi-vs.yaml
 ```